Hrishi34/Reverse_Engineering_CTFs/README.md

 ## AUTHORS
 The authors of these CTF challenges are
-1. Pavan R Kashyap
-2. Phaneesh R Katti
-3. Hrishikesh Bhat P
+1. Hrishikesh Bhat P
-4. Pranav K Hegde
+2. Pavan R Kashyap

 These challenges are subject to copyright.
 Reach out to infectedcapstone02@gmail.com if you wish to use these challenges for any commercial use.